-The Hunting Act 2004 came into force at midnight on 17th February 2005.
 The Countryside Alliance fought a long and successful campaign to expose the damage the Act would do to the rural economy, traditions and local communities without any evidence to justify it on grounds of animal welfare.
-The Chairman of the Government’s own inquiry into Hunting with Dogs stated during the debate on the Hunting Act said: "Naturally, people ask whether we were implying that hunting is cruel... the short answer to that question is no. There was not sufficient verifiable evidence or data safely to reach views about cruelty"

-Our campaign has guaranteed that the Hunting Act is now widely acknowledged to be bad law.
-It is no accident that many political commentators, Chief Constables, senior civil servants and a majority of the public have taken this view.
-The Countryside Alliance has worked tirelessly to expose the law for what it is: unjustified, hard to interpret and enforce, illiberal, bad for animal welfare and a waste of police resources.
+Our campaign has guaranteed that although the Hunting Act came into force on 17th February 2005 it is now widely acknowledged to be bad law.
+It is no accident that the law has been exposed for what it is: bad for the rural economy, bad for rural communities, bad for animal welfare and a waste of police resources.

 Thanks to our determined efforts working with hunts the vast majority have managed to adapt to the legislation whilst continuing to offer a legal wildlife management service and retain the support necessary to sustain the infrastructure of hunting and the jobs that go with it.

 There have been only a handful of successful convictions under the Hunting Act involving hunts.
 Over 97% of convictions under the Act relate to casual hunting or ‘poaching’.
 However, it cannot be right that a large section of law-abiding citizens continue to be targeted by animal rights groups and forced live in fear of malicious prosecution.
 The Countryside Alliance continues to oppose the Hunting Act and promote legal hunting for all the benefits to individuals, the environment and the rural economy that it brings.